SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A variety of methods are used to assess X. Each has its advantages and drawbacks.
 Data were gathered from multiple sources at various time points during ...

-## Describing Methods
+## Giving reasons why a particular method was adopted or rejected

-> Giving reasons why a particular method was adopted or rejected
+↑ Describing Methods

 A case study approach was used to allow a ...
 Qualitative methods offer an effective way of ...